egaworld13/CMS/README.md

-## CMS for PHP course!
-On pause atm.
+## Content Management System using PHP!

+---

+Create PHP logic using the template of front-end.